Downlights – 5 Reasons to Think Again

 A but harsh? . . . . here are my reasons why.

 - The dramatic effect means that the light from each fitting is fairly limited in area so you need lots of them.

-- Because the light is directed down you don’t get much reflected light of the walls and none on the ceiling resulting in a very uneven light, which is what you really need for reading or general household tasks.
+- Because the light is directed down you don’t get much reflected light of the walls and none on the ceiling resulting in a very uneven light, not what you need for reading or general household tasks.

 - Changing bulbs can be really fiddly and exasperating, especially with some of the cheaper fittings.
 Not good when you are working off a ladder.

-For example a typical room will need at least 5 down lights at $100 each including installation, Total $500 and using 50W.
-Compare this against a single $50 Compact fluorescent on an oyster fitting costing $50 and using 15W.
+Here is a comparison of costs; A typical room will need at least 6 down lights at $100 each including installation, Total $600 and using around 50W.
+Compare this against a single $50 LED bulb on an oyster fitting costing $50 and using 15W.